i5hi/btccapital/reserve/printer.md

-# Format
+# Printing Miniscript

-A pretty printer for miniscript with the following format could be a really useful tool.
+A pretty printer for miniscript could be a really useful tool.

-## Generic
+## Generic Example
 ```
 wsh(
     and_v(